Grammy Award for Producer of the Year, Classical

-As of 2023, David Frost, Steven Epstein, Robert Woods and Judith Sherman share the record for most wins, with seven each. while James Mallinson has been presented the award three times.
-Two-time recipients include Joanna Nickrenz (once alongside Marc Aubort).
-Elaine Martone received the honor in 2007.
-David Frost is the son of Thomas Frost, who received an award in the same category in 1987.
+As of 2023, David Frost, the son of Thomas Frost, who received an award in the same category in 1987, Steven Epstein, Robert Woods and Judith Sherman share the record for most wins, with seven each, while James Mallinson, Blanton Alspaugh and Elaine Martone have been presented the award three times.
+Two-time recipients include Joanna Nickrenz (once alongside Marc Aubort), who was also the first female to both be nominated and win the award.
+Steven Epstein holds the record for most nominations in the category, with 19, followed closely by James Mallinson at 18.
+Robina G. Young and Jay David Saks hold the record for most nominations without a win, with 10 each.